Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Once you have applied oil to the gasket, it’s time to screw on the new oil filter.
 This process may vary depending on the type of filter you have, but in general, you should hand-tighten the filter onto the engine.
 Avoid using any tools to tighten the filter, as this can lead to over-tightening and potential damage.

 To screw on the new filter, align it with the threading on the engine and turn it clockwise until it is snug.
 It’s essential to ensure that the filter is securely in place but not overly tightened.
-Over-tightening can make it challenging to remove the filter during the next oil change and may even cause the gasket to crack or leak.
+Over-tightening can make it challenging to remove the filter during the next and may even cause the gasket to crack or leak.

 Hand-Tighten